sage-code/maj/alphabet.md

 * "ts" is a single sound: ţ
 * "sh" is a single sound: ş
 * "ch" is a whistled sound like "Ch" in "Chicago"
-* "c"  in combination with any vowel create a whistled sound like "ch" in peetch

 Other two consonants can be pronounced together but some restrictions apply: